StefanodiTerlizzi/IndoorPositioningSystem-ARKIT/README.md

     This system is based on the RoomPlanAPI API and 3D meshes created from that.
 The first thing to do is to try to create a “global” planimetry without this API and connect the “locals ARWorldMap” through 3 points inserted in the 2 systems.
 - ### bounding boxes to Covnex Hull
     The bounding boxes calculated as that do not allow a perfect zone separation.
 It is more useful to take the convex hull generated starting by all the feature points extracted by the local ARWorldMap
+- ### coreData
+    This class provides to support the management of the images to detecting and their information in a database
+- ### ARReferenceImage
+  This class support the 2D image that you want ARKit to detect in a physical environment